 I was very shy during my first semester studying at uni.
 I didn’t go to many events; I just went to uni for the lectures.
 But in Semester 2 orientation week I took a risk.
-I went down to the Phoenix Central headquarters and asked ‘can I come along to orientation just to help out?’
+I went down to the Student Life headquarters and asked ‘can I come along to orientation just to help out?’
 And I haven’t stopped getting involved since!

 In 2014, I ran a Meet-Up group and worked as a Student Ambassador and an orientation leader.
 I also put my hand up to be the vice president of the Springfield-campus SRC so I could help make a change to student life on-campus.
 I love all of these roles, but I often get told by my parents and friends that I’m absolutely nuts.

 I think that it’s because of these leadership opportunities that USQ became my second home.
 I met some of the many friends I now have at USQ and have learnt how to put up a marquee in under a minute!
 I love working on events, getting there early to set up with everyone and staying late to pack up.
 It’s a great feeling when we see all the hard work and effort by the team come to fruition.